MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-map.md

 > [!div class="mx-imgBorder"]
 > ![](media/data-manager-configure-map-add-entities.png "Add entities")

-Within the next screen, add all the entities which, upon unification into a unified customer dataset, might lead to a better understanding about your customers.
+Within the next screen, add all the entities which, upon unification into a unified customer dataset, might lead to a better understanding about your customers:

 > [!div class="mx-imgBorder"]
 > ![](media/data-manager-configure-map-add-entities-example.png "Add entities example")